ghabriel25/laravel-pagination-view/README.md

 >
 > By default, the views rendered to display the pagination links are compatible with the Tailwind CSS framework.

 This package enhances Laravel's default pagination by providing additional features and customizable views.
-Designed to be lightweight and SEO-friendly, it integrates seamlessly with [Fomantic UI](https://fomantic-ui.com/), [Bootstrap](https://getbootstrap.com/), [Bulma](https://bulma.io/) and [Cirrus](https://cirrus-ui.com/).
+Designed to be lightweight and SEO-friendly, it integrates seamlessly with [Fomantic UI](https://fomantic-ui.com/), [Bootstrap](https://getbootstrap.com/), [Bulma CSS](https://bulma.io/) and [Cirrus UI](https://cirrus-ui.com/).
 Perfect for developers looking to improve their Laravel application's pagination experience with minimal effort.

 https://packagist.org/packages/ghabriel25/laravel-pagination-view